Get Rid of Allergies in Houston for Good | Allergy Testing

 Many seasonal allergy issues can lead to or be the root cause of sinus and snoring problems like allergic rhinitis, nasal polyps, sinusitis, sinus pressure and sinus headache.
 It does no good to fix a sinus issue without fixing what is causing the sinus issue.

 Allergy testing helps you identify what allergens are causing your sinus symptoms.
-Allergy testing can be done one of two ways, a blood test and a skin test.
+It can be done one of two ways, a blood test and a skin test.

 Two Part Allergy Skin Test

 If the area swells and becomes red, like a mosquito bite, the test for that allergen is positive.
 We can often know within 15 minutes what the allergy trigger is.

 We then do a retest on anything that pops negative.
 We use intradermal injections with a small amount of antigen in them.
 We do this to confirm if it is truly a negative or if it was a positive.